 The bill's biggest draw: Slashing the corporate tax rate

-The bill's main event is cutting the corporate tax rate.
-By lowering the corporate tax rate from 35 to 21 percent, lawmakers are aiming for the United States to be a place for larger corporations to set up shop and create economic growth.
+The bill's main event was cutting the corporate tax rate.
+By lowering the corporate tax rate from 35 to 21 percent, lawmakers aimed for the United States to be a place for larger corporations to set up shop and create economic growth.

 "What you're going to have in the U.S. is effectively … a tax haven country," said Tom Wheelwright, author of "Tax-Free Wealth" and CEO of ProVision, a CPA firm specializing in entrepreneurial taxes.
 "You're going to have companies that move their headquarters to the U.S. to avoid taxes in their countries ...
 I think that's going to be the biggest consequence of this legislation."